intermezzio/chess-engine/docs/written_report.md

-You can also see a GIF of one of the short games our engine played below, in this case our engine on depth 4 is playing as black against a
+You can also see a GIF of one of the short games our engine played below, in this case our engine on depth 5 is playing as white against a
 Stockfish ELO 3200 in our data folder named the same as the .pgn we took the data from.